tensorlayer/HyperPose/README.md

 ## Training using Multiple GPUs

+The pose estimation neural network can take days to train.
-We use Horovod to support training using multiple GPUs that can spread across multiple machines.
+To speed up the training, we support multiple GPU training while requiring minimal changes in your code.
+We use Horovod to support training on GPUs that can spread across multiple machines.
 You need to install the [OpenMPI](https://www.open-mpi.org/) in your machine.
 We also provide an example script (`scripts/install-mpi.sh`) to help you go through the installation.
 Once OpenMPI is installed, you can install Horovod python library as follows: